 The economics of patent litigation sometimes favor large companies or patent trolls rather than the party with the stronger legal position.
-This is what existing patent insurance policies are designed to prevent.
-These policies help to level the playing field, allowing small and medium sized companies to assert their rights based on legal merit.
-Traditional Patent Insurance thus can sometimes squarely address some of the hazards generated by today’s hostile patent ecosystem.
-And new forms of patent insurance may be on the horizon that directly confront both patent trolls and some large companies that are abusing their patent portfolios.
+Existing Patent Insurance Policies are designed to level the playing field, allowing small and medium sized companies to assert their rights based on legal merit.
+And new forms of Patent Insurance may be on the horizon that will directly confront both patent trolls and some large companies that are abusing their patent portfolios.

 E&O Insurance, Content and Media Liability Insurance, and Cyber Liability Insurance are also available.

 Get A Price Indication Here.
 Or, read on and learn more.

 Price of Patent Insurance